-Indicative list of anticipated (but not exclusive) topics:
+Indicative list of anticipated (but not exclusive) topics :

-- How processes and practices of entrepreneuring occur in the context of enterprising families and family businesses? - What are the tensions arising between what already exists and the emergence of newness in the context of enterprising families and family firms? - How the various kinds of processual approaches in entrepreneuring (see Steyaert, 2007) can highlight various dimensions of family entrepreneuring? - ♦ How the familiness emerges as a family becoming through the entrepreneuring process rather than preexists the organization creation in a non-reified perspective? - What are the sub-processes and practices involved in family entrepreneuring?
-How to deal with the complexity of possible intersections of multiple sub-processes and multiple practices in the succession process (succeeding) and family entrepreneuring? - Which practices and processes are at work to maintain the familiness of organizations in the unstable flow of action(s)? - \$\phi\$ From a methodological perspective, how to study and write about family entrepreneuring? - How should multiple cultural, social and economic contexts be accounted for and included in the study of family entrepreneuring? - How the various anthropological approaches of family forms (e.g., monoparental families, LGBTQ+ families, etc.) are embedded in practices and processes of entrepreneuring? - \$\phi\$ How do the processes of entrepreneuring intersect with the doing of gender in enterprising families? - How doing (social) identity work within family businesses can be understood as an entrepreneuring process and practice within an ontology of becoming (and relating)? - How can we study, problematize and challenge family entrepreneuring in a critical perspective?
+- Output the tensions arising between what already exists and the emergence of newness in the context of enterprising families and family firms? - + How the various kinds of processual approaches in entrepreneuring (see Steyaert, 2007) can highlight various dimensions of family entrepreneuring? - ⊕ How the familiness emerges as a family becoming through the entrepreneuring process rather than pre-exists the organization creation in a non-reified perspective? - Output whether the sub-processes and practices involved in family entrepreneuring?
+How to deal with the complexity of possible intersections of multiple sub-processes and multiple practices in the succession process (succeeding) and family entrepreneuring? - Which practices and processes are at work to maintain the familiness of organizations in the unstable flow of action(s)?
+A section (s)? - + From a methodological perspective, how to study and write about family entrepreneuring? - + How should multiple cultural, social and economic contexts be accounted for and included in the study of family entrepreneuring? - + How the various anthropological approaches of family forms (e.g., monoparental families, LGBTQ+ families, etc.) are embedded in practices and processes of entrepreneuring? - + How do the processes of entrepreneuring intersect with the doing of gender in enterprising families? - Output How doing (social) identity work within family businesses can be understood as an entrepreneuring process and practice within an ontology of becoming (and relating)? - + How can we study, problematize and challenge family entrepreneuring in a critical perspective?